 Proceedings for an offence against this Act shall not be commenced without the consent in writing of the chief executive officer.

-[Section 37 amended by No. 1 of 1991 s.
+[Section 37 amended: No. 1 of 1991 s.
 14.]

 38. Protection of officers, members and others

 No liability attaches to the chief executive officer, any inspector, authorised person or officer of the Department for any act or omission that occurred in good faith and in exercise or purported exercise or in discharge or purported discharge of his or its functions under this Act.